HISTORY OF BLUE MOON

 “Do you see that full moon in the sky tonight?
 That happens once in a blue moon.”
-Scientifically, this happens 7 time in 19 years or about once in 3 years.
+Scientifically, this happens 7 times in 19 years or about once in 3 years.
 You won’t see it again until January 2018, the last time was in August 2012.
 Technically, the full moon occurred at 8:43 a.m.
-ET today, about 20 minutes after it set for the U.S. East Coast, but it can still be again when the moon rises at at 8:23 p.m.
+ET today, about 20 minutes after it set for the U.S. East Coast, but it can still be again when the moon rises at 8:23 p.m.
 ET.

 It is also called a Full Sturgeon Moon, Green Corn Moon, Grain Moon or Full Red Moon.
 And of course, it is also the name of a 1961 #1 hit song by the doo-wop group The Marcels, originally written in 1934 by Rodgers & Hart.